akshaymarch7/blog/ckta97hnh03kr7ts19o29bv0q.md

 Though we learned something from these videos, but it is not needed at this point of time.

 *the BIGGEST problem is whenever Simran watches 8-10 such videos, she gets a feeling  of satisfaction that she **studied** a lot of things today.*
-This is false satisfaction, we learned something, but we did not actually study anything, this is a **Satisfaction Trap**. (pradon me for using the words *learn* and *study* loosely here)
+This is false satisfaction, we learned something, but we did not actually study anything, this is a **Satisfaction Trap**. (pardon me for using the words *learn* and *study* loosely here)r

 and I call this as **Psuedo Learning**.
 It's learning, but not-a-learning. 🤷‍♂️